nWODT-Cobalt/uxa/Practice/Documents/Reading notes on design systems, components & tokens/Reading notes on design systems, components & tokens.md

 2. Is it consistent with the system’s vision?
 3. How much will it cost to make and maintain?
 4. Does it trigger momentum in a new direction?
 5. How deeply can YOU guide its use?

-	"What guidance can you document now?
+	“What guidance can you document now?
 Use…when?
 Configure…how?
 Alter content…in what ways?
-How does this work, for everybody?"
+How does this work, for everybody?”
 If your contributor struggles to articulate ideas and you don’t know either, maybe the feature isn’t mature or ready for broad distribution.
 However, what if your contributor quickly cites scenarios of use, rattles off do and don’ts, and itemizes editorial and style considerations?
 Now we’re talking!
 6. Is the timing right for contributor AND system?

 **What’s Left to Be Done?**